russmatney/super-object-mapper/README.md

 #super-object-mapper

-Sup-ed up object-level schema control - whitelist fields and convert between types and keys.
+Flexibly enforce any schema, anytime.
+SuperOM is sup-ed up schema control over any object - whitelist fields and convert between types and keys at your leisure.

 Many thanks and credit are due to [wankdanker's node-object-mapper](https://github.com/wankdanker/node-object-mapper).
 This module is essentially an API and Type-enforcement layer on top of it,